Chalarangelo/30-seconds-of-code/snippets/cleanObj.md

 Removes any properties except the ones specified from a JSON object.

-Use `Object.keys()` method to loop over given JSON object and deleting keys that are not `include`d in given array.
+Use `Object.keys()` method to loop over given JSON object and deleting keys that are not included in given array.
-Also if you give it a special key (`childIndicator`) it will search deeply inside it to apply function to inner objects too.
+If you pass a special key,`childIndicator`, it will search deeply apply the function to inner objects, too.

 ```js
 const cleanObj = (obj, keysToKeep = [], childIndicator) => {